christophergandrud/imfr/README.md

     *Tip*: if you have a number of country identifiers that are not in ISO2C format, you can use the helpful [countrycode](https://cran.r-project.org/web/packages/countrycode/index.html) package to convert them.

 - `country`: one or more [ISO two letter country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) for the countries you would like to download the data for.
+If `country = 'all'` then all available countries will be downloaded.

 - `start` and `end`: the start and end years for which you would like to download the data.